dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 - `void disableAt(u32 addr)`

     Disables the catchpoint at the specified address.
-A disabled catchpoint is kept in the catchpoint list, but can never trigger.
+A disabled catchpoint is kept in the catchpoint list, but never triggers.

 - `void reableAt(u32 addr)`

     Reenables the catchpoint at the specified address.

-## Software traps
+## Software Traps

-Software traps are a flexible mechanism to interrupt execution in a relocatable way.
-If a software trap is set at a specific address, Moira replaces the instruction by a special LINEA instruction.
-When this instruction is executed, which is independet of it's current address, Moira signals the occurance of a software trap.
-Once reached, the trap is removed by putting back the original instruction.
+Software traps are a flexible mechanism for interrupting execution in a relocatable manner.
+When a trap is set at a particular address, Moira replaces the instruction with a special LINEA instruction.
+If this instruction is executed, Moira signals that a software trap has occurred.
+Once triggered, the trap is automatically removed, restoring the original instruction at that address.
+This mechanism is particularly useful for setting temporary execution stops without modifying program logic permanently.

 - `u16 create(u16 instr)`